 I’m not big on business clichés and recycled quotes.
-However, I came across an interesting statement by someone describing Bruce Lee’s method.
-It’s pointless in isolation, but when I applied it to thinking about ethnography it made me consider the value of learning and doing “classic” ethnography (immersion and long-term participant observation).
-Having the opportunity to do so is a luxury.
-But it is quite important in one’s development as an ethnographer.
+However, I found an interesting statement by someone describing Bruce Lee’s method.
+It’s pointless in isolation, but when I applied it to thinking about ethnography, it made me consider the value of learning and doing “classic” ethnography (immersion and long-term participant observation).
+Doing so is a luxury.
+But it is significant in one’s development as an ethnographer.

-Much ethnography today is rapid and its methods are designed, understandably, to meet market demands.
-It has been adopted by fields and professions far from anthropology.
-In its cooption, it has been cherry picked apart often rendering some practices unrecognizable, but nevertheless, at its best, this process has resulted in some interesting and useful offspring.
+Much ethnography today is rapid and its methods are designed to meet market demands.
+Professions far from anthropology have adopted it.
+In this cooption, it has been cherry picked apart often rendering practices unrecognizable.
+But at its best, this process has produced in some interesting and useful offspring.
 At its worse, I’ve seen focus groups or semi-structured interviews alone being touted as “ethnographic research.”
 They are not.

 Bruce Lee had this figured out.
 His theory of martial arts was to learn as much traditional style as he could, so he had the tools to improvise any situation he needed.
 He was never winging it.
 And he was never following the textbook.
 He used traditional style… as a guideline, with the understanding that unique situations require unique strategies.
 “The truth is outside of all fixed patterns,” he said.

-Learn the textbook, the often abstruse theories and methods, the critical thinking paradigms, the classic patterns, and the fetishized objects of anthropological fascination.
+Learn the textbook, the often abstruse theories and methods, the critical paradigms, the classic patterns, and the fetishized objects of anthropological fascination.
 Then comes the greater confidence to improvise, condense, and transform these slow approaches into their faster cousins.
-Ideally (in a perfect world, right?), with this foundation, one will bring more substance, meaning, and insight into future, higher speed ethnographic inquiries.
+Ideally, with this foundation, one will bring more substance, meaning, and insight into future, higher speed ethnographic inquiries.